A Guide to Hydration Systems

 Rehydrating is important, not only in terms of the volume of fluid, but the type of fluid.
 When the body sweats, it loses electrolytes, the natural salts found in our bodies.
 Too many lost electrolytes can damage the bodies’ cells, and can lead to death, or at least an unhealthy level of water intoxication.

 Along with lost salts, a dehydrated body will also be low on natural sugars, so you should look for a blend of salt, sugar and fluid as soon as possible.
 Sports drinks allow electrolytes to be replenished safely, but small meals and salty foods also work well.
-For severe dehydration, advance past self care and get medical assistance.
+For severe dehydration, past self-care, seek medical assistance.